+(i) an ghirseach a-r ghoid na síogaí

+$$\mathbf{i}$$

-(i) an ghirseach a-r ghoid na síogaí í the girl $a^{N}$ -PST stole the fairies her 'the girl that the fairies stole away'
+the girl a^{N} -PST stole the fairies her 'the girl that the fairies stole away' (McCloskey 2002:189)

-(McCloskey 2002:189)

 McCloskey argues that this results from a base-generated pro in Spec-CP that binds the resumptive pronoun i directly.
 Thus, no movement is involved in an example such as (i).
 Thus, we would have to refine the Vocabulary Items in (34) to involve an OP(erator) feature, as McCloskey (2002) suggests.
-Such cases are not relevant for the Twi data.
-Although Asante Twi has overt resumptives with animates, they behave exactly like gaps do and also show movement effects (see Section 3).
+Such cases are not relevant for the Asante Twi data.
+Although Asante Twi has overt resumptives with animates, they behave exactly like gaps do, and also show the category feature of C (34b).
+However, if the C head also bears an EPP feature (i.e. edge feature) that was inserted to facilitate successive-cyclic movement, then this complementizer will be realized by the $a^{\rm L}$ (34a) rather than go, given standard assumptions about the ordering of VIs relative to specificity (e.g. Halle & Marantz 1993:124; Halle 1997:428; Embick 2015:95).

-&lt;sup>4It is important to note however that this is only straightforward for transparent reflexes which occur uniformly along the extraction path (what Georgi 2014 calls Pattern I reflexes).
+5It is important to note however that this is only straightforward for transparent reflexes which occur uniformly along the extraction path (what Georgi 2014 calls Pattern I reflexes).
 As Georgi (2014, 2017) discusses, there are also patterns which mark exclusively final or non-final movement steps, which can motivate treating the reflex as a realization of Spec-Head wh-agreement.